tonikelope/coronapoker/docs/SECURITY.md

 1. **Benign race** — state not ready yet, or a stale / out-of-order message the protocol naturally produces → **SILENT-REFUSE**.
 2. **A client detecting the host:**
-   - The host is **provably attacking *me*** to read my cards — asked to strip a point in my own pocket slot, GATE 6 (a community strip that reveals genesis early), blinded-decryption oracle, a chain not anchored to the committed `MEGAPACKET`, or use of the obsolete unlock channel → **LEAVE** (hard-lockdown my own side).
+   - The host is **provably attacking *me*** to read my cards — asked to strip a point in my own pocket slot, GATE 6 (a community strip that reveals genesis early), blinded-decryption oracle, or a chain not anchored to the committed `MEGAPACKET` → **LEAVE** (hard-lockdown my own side).
    - An anomaly **already neutralised by refusing**, which could be a bug — a missing or failing shuffle proof (§2.6), a repeated rotation (anti-replay), a payload that is malformed *over the authenticated channel* → **SOFT-WARN**.
 3. **The host detecting a peer:**
    - The **hand cannot complete** — a needed unlock/chain did not arrive, or a peer left without a testament → **MISDEAL**.